Tag Archives: obesity

 Whether your body fat is located at your waist (giving you an apple shape) or hips (giving you a pear shape) makes a difference to your health.
 Women tend to gain more belly fat as they get older.
 Regardless of their weight, white, black, and Latina women with a waistline measurement of 35 inches or more have higher health risks.
 This is also true for Asian women with a waistline of 31 inches or more.
 Although it is important to get rid of excess fat in general, belly fat is the most threatening to your health.

 Unlike the fat that sits just beneath the skin, the fat that sits around internal organs is called visceral fat.2 This fat is the most dangerous, and it is typically what shows up as belly fat.
-If you measure your waistline, you can get a good idea of whether you have a dangerous amount of belly fat.
+Measuring your waistline is important since you can get a good idea of whether you have a dangerous amount of belly fat.

 Table 1.
 What does your waistline measurement mean?
 2

-Several studies have looked at the relationship between belly fat and cancer.
-One study followed over 150,000 post-menopausal women ages 50-79 for about 20 years.3 This study found that women who have extra belly fat are at higher risk of death regardless of their weight.
+Several studies have looked at the relationship between belly fat and cancer and other serious diseases.
+One study followed over 150,000 post-menopausal women ages 50-79 for about 20 years.3 This study found that women who have extra belly fat are at a higher risk of death regardless of their weight.
 Causes of death in the study included cardiovascular disease and cancer.
 The women of normal weight who had extra belly fat tended to be older, nonwhite, and with less education and income.
 They were also less likely to use menopausal hormones and to exercise.

 Table 2.
 Likelihood of death due to cancer in women based on BMI.3

-Women who were not overweight or obese but had extra belly fat were just as likely to die from cancer as overweight women with extra belly fat.
+You can see that women who were not overweight or obese but had extra belly fat were almost exactly as likely to die from cancer as overweight women with extra belly fat (20% compared to 19%).

-A different study followed over 3,000 men and women for 7 years.4 They used CT scans and physical exams to look at the fat throughout the body.
+A different study followed more than 3,000 men and women for 7 years.
+They used CT scans and physical exams to look at the fat throughout the body.
 Over the course of the study, the men and women developed 141 cases of cancer, 90 heart-related incidents, and 71 deaths from various causes.
 The study found that people with more belly fat, specifically visceral fat, were about 44% more likely to develop cancer and heart disease, even when adjusting for waist circumference.
+4

 What can you do?